-Hejiazi et al. [63] proposed a novel method of fuzzy risk analysis based on a new similarity measure of the generalized fuzzy numbers, which considers many of their features, such as area, perimeter, height, and geometric distance, and could overcome the drawbacks of the other methods.
+Hejiazi et al. [65] proposed a novel method of fuzzy risk analysis based on a new similarity measure of generalized fuzzy numbers, which considers many of their features, such as area, perimeter, height, and geometric distance, and could potentially overcome the limitations of the other methods.
 The formula of similarity measure is as follows.

 (12)